thecarp/dactyl-keyboard/doc/options-clusters.md

 Each heading in this document represents a recognized configuration key in YAML files for a DMOTE variant.

 This specific document describes options for the general outline and position of any individual cluster of keys.
-One set of such options will exist for each entry in `key-clusters`, a parameter documented [here](options-main.md).
+One set of such options will exist for each entry in `key-clusters`, a section documented [here](options-main.md).

 ## Table of contents
 - Parameter <a href="#user-content-matrix-columns">`matrix-columns`</a>